nsung-urua/used-car-price-prediction/README.md

 # Used Car Price Prediction 🚗💰

-This project uses machine learning to predict used car prices based on factors such as engine power, car age, year, mileage, and transmission type.
+This project uses machine learning to predict used car prices based on factors such as brand, engine power, car age, year, mileage, and transmission type.

 ## 📊 Project Overview
 - **Goal:** Build a predictive model to estimate used car prices.